DarkGuardsman/JsonContentBuilderLib/README.md

 The first step is to map all the objects to handlers, Map<String, JsonData> with string being the key to the data mapper.
 Once this is done everything will be sorted to ensure loading order is maintained.
 Then objects will be passed into the data mappers generating objects.
 Each mapper will have the option to include nested mappers to handle data inside of the object.
 This is useful for dealing with common data types and sub-objects.

 The second step is to take the generate objects and map them to handlers.
-These handlers will deal with any regristration and wiring of the data.
+These handlers will deal with any registration and wiring of the data.

 #### Phase(3): Dependency Mapping
 Once all objects are generate the next step is to wire everything together.
 This step will be repeated a few times depending on what is needed.
 However, will come down to simple parsing of objects to check for annotations then injecting references based on data provided.
 This data will depend on the layout of the object.
 With the option to either select data from the object or from the JSON data still referenced.